-• Update the cutting edge length to account for the wear of the blade.
-If required, update the values in the Cutting Edge Length screen, accessed via the Edit button on the Blade Manager screen.

-Note - The frequency at which you need to check the cutting edge length depends on factors such as the type of material you work with and the durability of the cutting edge.

-• Replace the cutting edge if there is more than a 3 mm (% inch) deviation.
+- Check the cutting edge length, and if required, update the values in the Cutting Edge Length screen, accessed via the Edit button on the Blade Manager screen.
+Note - The frequency at which you need to check the cutting edge length depends on factors such as the type of material you work with, the durability of the cutting edge and the accuracy you are trying to achieve. - Replace the cutting edge if there is more than a 3 mm (% inch) deviation.